benbalter/Twitter-Mentions-as-Comments/readme.txt

 You can see it in action on the [WP Resume Plugin page](http://ben.balter.com/2010/11/29/twitter-mentions-as-comments/).

 It should be noted that neither I nor the plugin are in any way affiliated with BackTweets.
 Also, **please note that this is an initial release** and is not intended for use in all environments.
 It works for me, but that's about all I can guarantee right now.
-Any feedback you can provide in the comments below to improve the plugin is greatly appreciated.
+Any feedback you can provide in the comments section of the [Twitter Mentions as Comments Plugin Page](http://ben.balter.com/2010/11/29/twitter-mentions-as-comments/). to improve the plugin is greatly appreciated.

 == Installation ==